Main Issue

 Climate Change Adaptation

 The GEF’s climate change adaptation strategy for the 2022-2026 period, which covers the Least Developed Countries Fund (LDCF) and the Special Climate Change Fund (SCCF), aims at supporting developing countries to move to a climate resilient development pathway while reducing exposure to the immediate risks posed by climate change.
-Over 2022-2026, the two funds are supporting countries across four key adaptation themes:
+The two funds support countries across four key adaptation themes:

 • Agriculture, food security, and health